 Turmeric is a wonder food.
-It contains a healing compound called curcumin, that is scientifically proven to help the body manage inflammation.
+It contains a healing compound called curcumin, which is scientifically proven to help the body manage inflammation.

 Yes, that’s me at a local lavender festival!

 Every marriage has its struggles.
-For me and Bob, it’s about lavender.
+For Bob and me, it’s about lavender.
 I’ve wanted to create a significant lavender garden for years.
 Bob has fought me every step of the way.
 Who knows, maybe this is my year!

 Lavender is particular in a particular kind of way.